anonc0v/QuantumCache/content/CIRO/Prosthodontics II/Prostho Exam Review.md

 2) 4mm remaining of Gutta Percha
 3) Choose Post Diameter based on the width of the canal

+"The friction of well-adapted fiber post and cores plays a predominant role in the success of post restoration in endodontically-treated teeth" #journal/prostho "Influence of Adaptation and Adhesion on the Retention of Computer-aided Design/Computer-aided Manufacturing Glass Fiber Posts to Root Canal.
+(2019, Eid et. al)"

 ### Post Selection
 5) Prepare canal with the Peeso Reamer (w/ corresponding color to the post) until the Pre-determined length of the Post Preparation.
 6) Prepare canal with the Final Drill until the pre-determined length.